tgroshon/criticalgamemastery.com/src/content/posts/july-homebrew-magnetism-part-1.md

 If a creature has a polarity level of 3 or higher, any creatures of a different polarity that ends their turn within its field must succeed on a Strength saving throw or be moved 10 feet closer to them, or half as much on a successful one.
 If the creature is already within 5 feet, then both creatures are considered grappling each other, albeit possibly unwillingly.
 Creatures grappled in this way use the polarity DC as the escape DC.

 Thank you for reading.
 I hope you feel inspired to implement this condition into your games.
 Please join the discussion on [Discord](https://discord.gg/M3rEEGX).
-For an in depth scoop on how we designed things behind the scenes, please support us on [Patreon](https://www.patreon.com/CriticalGameMastery)
+For an in depth scoop on how we designed things behind-the-scenes, please support us on [Patreon](https://www.patreon.com/CriticalGameMastery)

 Thank you for reading,